HMS Sylvia (1897): Design

+Armament was the standard of the 30-Knotters, i.e. a QF 12 pounder 12 cwt (3 in calibre) gun on a platform on the ship's conning tower (in practice the platform was also used as the ship's bridge), with a secondary armament of five 6-pounder guns, and two 18-inch (450 mm) torpedo tubes.
+The ship had a crew of 58 officers and other ranks.

 Construction and career

-She was laid down on 13 July 1896 at the William Doxford and Sons shipyard at Pallion, Sunderland and launched on 3 July 1897.
+Sylvia was laid down on 13 July 1896 as yard number 253 at the William Doxford and Sons shipyard at Pallion, Sunderland, and launched on 3 July 1897.
+Full power trials on 22 April 1898 and 22 July 1898 proved unsuccessful, with Sylvia being unable to meet the required speed.
+On 3 October 1894, another attempt at the 3 hour trial had to be stopped when a boiler tube burst, but later that month she was reported to have successfully carried out the required speed trials.
 During her builder's trials she made her contracted speed requirement.
-She was completed and accepted by the Royal Navy in January 1899.
+Sylvia was completed and accepted by the Royal Navy in January 1899.
+She was the fourth ship of that name built for the Royal Navy.

+On 18 January 1899, Sylvia joined the Portsmouth Fleet Reserve.
 After commissioning she was assigned to the Portsmouth Instructional Flotilla and spent her entire career in Home Waters.

 In March 1900 she was commissioned by Lieutenant William Bowden-Smith and the crew of HMS Chamois to take her place in the Instructional Flotilla.

 She underwent repairs to re-tube her boilers during spring 1902, and was in the dockyard at Sheerness to repair defects in her steering gear in September that year.

-On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
-Since her design speed was 30-knots and she had three funnels she was assigned to the C class.
-After 30 September 1913, she was known as a C class destroyer and had the letter C painted on the hull below the bridge area and on either the fore or aft funnel.